 Once the reporting template is selected, the very next step is to define the descriptive name of the report and adjust the filters upon which data will be generated:

-Data is classified into three different Event source types:
+Data is classified into four different Event source types:

 - Auditing – retrieves the audited data that is collected accordingly to the auditing configuration